wotamann/vue-form-base/README.md

 Vue-Form-Base
 ===

-`vue-form-base` is a Vue-Component and Form-Generator for editing plain or nested Javascript objects.
+Vue-Form-Base is a Vue 2.0 Component and Form-Generator for editing plain or deep nested Javascript objects getting a reactive Result.

-You have to create a lot of different forms? `vue-form-base` can simplify your job by creating forms from JS-Objects.
+You have to create a lot of different forms? **Vue-Form-Base** can simplify your job by creating forms from JS-Objects.

-Select from different input-types like Text, Password, Checkboxes, Radios, Select, Multiselect, Color, Files or a lot of other fields.
-In most cases the Browser specific implementation of **Input-Types** is used.
+Select from different HTML5 Input-types like Text, Password, Checkboxes, Radios, Select, Multiselect, Color, Files or a lot of other fields.
+Apart from 'select' or multiselect' the Browser specific implementation of **Input-Types** is used.
 [Some Informations to HTML5 input-types here](https://www.wufoo.com/html5/)

 We use the [Materialize CSS](http://materializecss.com/) framework for styling.
-Input Fields have a clear design, but don't worry you can change your layout with CSS in a lot of ways.
+Input Fields have a clear, minimalistic design, but don't worry you can change your style with CSS in a lot of ways.
 For more details see section **Style with CSS**

 Add global **Validation** to the form or validate only a single field.
 Use inline validation or write a new function for individuell validation.

 Make complex data editable by **mapping** your incoming and outgoing data:  i.e. change dateformats, trim strings or join/split arrays for editing in a textfield.

-Get a full reactive Result by using **Vuex**
+And finally get a full reactive Result by using **Vuex.**

 Installation
 ===